The Best Way to Store CBD: An Evidence-Based Guide

 • CBD stored in water degraded faster, likely because of the presence of dissolved oxygen

-Summing up these 3 studies, we can see that temperature is the biggest factor that leads to CBD degradation, followed by oxygen and light exposure.
+Summing up these three studies, we can see that temperature is the biggest factor that leads to CBD degradation, followed by oxygen and light exposure.

 The Best Way To Store CBD